 ACCG-IRMA Issues Proposals for Newly Required Firefighters' Cancer Coverage

-As a reminder, effective January 1, 2018, Georgia law requires all legally organized fire departments to provide and maintain specific cancer insurance coverages for all members of the fire department that meet the definition of “firefighter” as defined in Code Section 25-4-2.
-This would include all full-time, part-time and volunteer firefighters.
-Subject to eligibility requirements, the Firefighter Cancer Insurance bill, House Bill 146, contains provisions for both a critical illness (lump sum) benefit and a disability (income replacement) benefit.
-The coverages being offered are designed specifically to be compliant with the provisions of HB 146.
+The deadline for counties to have the newly required firefighter’s cancer coverage is quickly approaching.
+Effective January 1, 2018, Georgia law requires all legally organized fire departments to provide and maintain specific cancer insurance coverages for all members of the fire department that meet the definition of “firefighter” as defined in Code Section 25-4-2.
+This includes all full-time, part-time and volunteer firefighters.
+Subject to eligibility requirements, the Firefighter Cancer Insurance bill, HB 146, contains provisions for both a critical illness (lump sum) benefit and a disability (income replacement) benefit.
+ACCG designed the ACCG-IRMA Firefighters’ Cancer Benefit Program to help counties satisfy this requirement.
+The coverages being offered through the ACCG-IRMA program are designed specifically to be compliant with the provisions of HB 146.

 ACCG wants to remind all counties to secure coverage by the first of the year.
 The association urges counties securing coverage through other plans in the marketplace to ensure their coverage is compliant with state law as specified in HB 146.
 If coverage is secured through ACCG-IRMA, please be sure to send in the appropriate, legally binding documents as soon as possible.